Dalejosne/yaOS/README.md

 # OS
-A project of OS programming in C, for learning
+A project of OS programming in C, to learn how an OS works.
+To see more, go on the stable branch.